mbakhtar/iste-solar-energy-v1/solarenergy.md

 solar=github:climate-action-kits/pxt-fwd-edu
 ```
 ## Step 1 @showdialog
-![Plug your USB cable into the micro:bit and insert it into the
+Plug your USB cable into the micro:bit and insert it into the
 Climate Action Kit board.
 Click on the button to the right of
+download and follow the steps to pair your micro:bit.![Plug your USB cable into the micro:bit and insert it into the
+Climate Action Kit board.
+Click on the button to the right of
-download and follow the steps to pair your micro:bit.](https://raw.githubusercontent.com/mbakhtar/iste-solar-energy-v1/master/breakout-edited.png)
+download and follow the steps to pair your micro:bit.](https://github.com/mbakhtar/iste-solar-energy-v1/assets/109742973/d2cd404c-58e7-4462-ae22-8859cc74273e)

 ## Step 2
 Create a ``||Variables:Variable||`` called ``||Variables:position||``